lsmonki/mongoDB-Datasource/README.markdown

 	cd ROOT/plugins
 	git clone git://github.com/ichikaway/cakephp-mongodb.git mongodb

+### Cake 2.0 Installation

+Update /app/Config/bootstrap.php, add this line at the end of the file:

+	CakePlugin::load('Mongodb');

 ## Sample Code

 To use this DB driver, install (obviously) and define a db source such as follows: